UT-88. MONITOR-F for the complete configuration

 |R||ADR1, ADR2, ADR3||Read data from ROM range ADR1, ADR2 to RAM starting from ADRЗ|

-Command «D» displays a memory range in two digit format as a table.
+Command «D» displays a memory range in a two-digit format as a table.
 Press “D”, start address, “,” (comma), end address and «ВК» (“Enter”).

-Command «L» is similar to the previous one but it shows characters instead.
-If a code doesn’t have corresponding character, “.” (dot) is displayed.
+Command «L» is similar to the previous one but shows characters instead.
+If a code doesn’t have a corresponding character, “.” (dot) is displayed.

 Command «М» allows to show and change one or several memory cells.
-When the command and address have been entered, two digit hex number is shown which is data from the memory cell.
-If «ВК» is pressed than cell won’t be changed.
-It is possible to type in another two digit number instead and it will replace the existing one after «ВК» is pressed.
-To exit the command “.” (dot) can be pressed.
+When the command and address have been entered, a two-digit hex number is shown, which is data from the memory cell.
+If «ВК» is pressed, the cell won’t change.
+It is possible to type in another two-digit number instead, and it will replace the existing one after «ВК» is pressed.
+To exit, the command “.” (dot) can be pressed.

-Command «F» writes the same code to each cell of the range.
-Press “F”, start address, “,” (comma), end address, “,” (comma), two digit hex number to be written to the range and «ВК» button.
+Command «F» writes the same code to each range cell.
+Press “F”, start address, “,” (comma), end address, “,” (comma), two-digit hex number to be written to the range and «ВК» button.

 Command «Т» copies a memory range to another address.
-Start of the range, end of the range and start address of the copy all divided by comma are typed in after the command. «ВК» button has to be pressed at the end as usual.
+The start of the range, end of the range and start address of the copy, all divided by a comma, are typed in after the command.
+As usual, the «ВК» button has to be pressed at the end.

 Command «С» compares two memory ranges.
-If data is different an address from the first range is displayed as well as data from mismatched cells.
+If the data is different, an address from the first range and data from mismatched cells are displayed.

 Command «S» searches a byte in the memory range.
-As a result the list of addresses which contain the byte will be displayed.
+As a result, the list of addresses that contain the byte will be displayed.

 Command «О» is used to write data to the tape.
 The constant in parameters is for output speed.
-It is optional paramter and can be ignored.
-In this case a previous speed will be used.
+It is an optional parameter and can be ignored.
+In this case, a previous speed will be used.
 If it is the first tape output command after reset, then the standard value that is stored in cell F7D0H is used.
-Please make sure that a tape recorder is on before you press «ВК» button at the end of the command.
-When output is completed, the start and end addresses are displayed as well as control sum of the range.
+Please ensure a tape recorder is on before you press the «ВК» button at the end of the command.
+When the output is completed, the start and end addresses and the range’s control sum are displayed.

 Command «V» is used to calibrate input speed from a tape.
-Turn on tape recorder to play and press «ВК» after the command as soon as a program starts.
-A measured constant wil be displayed and recorded to cell F7CFH.
+Turn on the tape recorder to play and press «ВК» after the command as soon as a program starts.
+A measured constant will be displayed and recorded in cell F7CFH.

-But what happenes if we try to read or write data from/to a tape when timer interrupts are on (SW)?
-MONITOR-0 commands «9» and «А» for operation with tape need to be used with care, because MONITOR-0 doesn’t turn it off during these operations which can lead to errors.
+But what happens if we try to read or write data from/to a tape when timer interrupts are on (SW)?
+MONITOR-0 commands «9» and «А» for operation with tape need to be used carefully because MONITOR-0 doesn’t turn it off during these operations, which can lead to errors.
 So, it is better to turn it off manually by SW before these operations.
-MONITOR-F has an ability to turn off timer interrupts when commands «O» and «I» are executed but it leads to real time clock distortions.
-They can be corrected by use of “M” command after each tape operation.
+MONITOR-F can turn off timer interrupts when commands «O» and «I» are executed, but it leads to real-time clock distortions.
+After each tape operation, they can be corrected using the “M” command.

-MONITOR-F also uses LINE OUT jack to produce a sound for each pressed button.
-You can connect a headphones to the jack to hear them.
+MONITOR-F also uses a LINE OUT jack to produce a sound for each pressed button.
+You can connect headphones to the jack to hear them.
 But, please, be careful – the sound is quite loud.
-It is better to use a headphones with built in volume control.
+It is better to use headphones with built-in volume control.

-There was an operation system “UT-88” for this computer published in one of the magazine issues, but it wasn’t popular, because the listing contained some errors.
+There was an operating system called “UT-88” for this computer published in one of the magazine issues, but it wasn’t popular because the listing contained some errors.
 It can be downloaded here: OS UT-88.

-CP/M, that was ported to the computer, was much popular because of amount of programs created for it.
+CP/M, which was ported to the computer, was popular because of the number of programs created.

 Great!
-Lets launch this operation system on this computer.
+Let’s launch this operating system on this computer.
 Please wait for my next post.
 See ya!